 Never place old photos in a storage unit if you want them to maintain their quality.
 Depending on the storage conditions, they could get damaged or fade over time.
 You also risk losing them if something happens to the storage container.

 Here are a few reasons that, when it comes to how to store old photos, you should avoid placing them in a storage unit.
-Use our alternative options to preserve your memories instead.
+To discover what the best ways are to store old photographs, use our alternative options to preserve your memories instead.

 Storing Photos Incorrectly Will Damage Them